 The responsibility of the CCR is to educate the university community about sexual assault, to provide anti-violence programming and support services, and to encourage all community members to speak out when witnessing violence.

-The CCR is comprised of 3 committees.
-Additionally we have 2 ad hoc groups.
+The CCR is comprised of three committees.
+Additionally we have two ad hoc groups.

 Awareness and Communication

-The purpose is to build KSU community members’ capacity to recognize available programs/services offered at Kent State University and the guidance to navigate what steps to take when responding to power-based personal violence incidents.
+The purpose is to build Kent State community members’ capacity to recognize available programs/services offered at Kent State University and the guidance to navigate what steps to take when responding to power-based personal violence incidents.

 Programs and Initiatives

-This committee will develop and utilized programs to minimize future harms by inhibiting the establishment of risk factors and detecting potential risk factors which place community members at higher risks.
+This committee will develop and utilize programs to minimize future harms by inhibiting the establishment of risk factors and detecting potential risk factors that may place community members at higher risks.

 Assessment and Evaluation

-Assessing the impact if awareness, prevention and response efforts to powerbased personal violence events.
+Assessing the impact of awareness, prevention and response efforts to power-based personal violence events.
 Consider a holistic approach that looks at individuals, relationships, community and university culture.